monadosquito/runner/README.md

 ## Hints

 - A number after the `HP` label is remaining character hit points.
+- A number after the `SCORE` label is a current racing score.
 - To restart a racing,
     1. Return to the `Main` menu.
     2. Select the `Start` menu item.